mozilla/geckodriver/README.md

 The mailing list for geckodriver discussion is https://groups.google.com/a/mozilla.org/g/dev-webdriver.

-There is also [Matrix](https://wiki.mozilla.org/Matrix) channel to talk about using and developing geckodriver in [interop](https://chat.mozilla.org/#/room/#interop:mozilla.org) on chat.mozilla.org.
+There is also a [Matrix](https://wiki.mozilla.org/Matrix) channel to talk about using and developing geckodriver in [webdriver](https://chat.mozilla.org/#/room/#webdriver:mozilla.org) on chat.mozilla.org.